 If you’re promoting a specific piece of content, like an infographic or resource, include a link directly in the email.
 And if you’re attempting to get a spot as a guest writer, link to examples of your past published work.

-Also, be sure to double check all of your emails for typos and grammatical errors before pressing “Send.”
-This should come as a no-brainer, but a pitch that’s full of spelling and punctuation issues will be a red flag for anyone who reads it.
+Also, be sure to double-check all of your emails for typos and grammatical errors before pressing “Send.”
+This should come as a no-brainer, but an outreach email that’s full of spelling and punctuation issues will be a red flag for anyone who reads it.

 Keep it short